pheromone5/pdf-to-txt-/README.md

-# pdf-to-txt-
-converts pdf files into txt file
+converts files containing bengali and english into text files